-In September of the 2019, the Federal Trade Commission (FTC) of the United States sanctioned Google and YouTube for violating COPPA regulations.
-Indeed, according to the FTC, YouTube, through persistent identifiers that are used to track users through the internet (cookies), collected personal information from children under 13 years without previously notifying parents of this action and requesting Your consent.
+In September 2019, the Federal Trade Commission (FTC) of the United States sanctioned Google and YouTube for failing to comply with the COPPA regulations.
+Indeed, according to the FTC, YouTube, by means of persistent identifiers that are used to track users through the internet (cookies), collected personal information from children under 13 years of age without previously notifying the parents of this action and requesting Your consent.

 And it is that YouTube, despite being declared a platform for people over 13, in recent years it was commercially presented as a top-level destination for children to manufacturers of popular products and brands.
 In fact, according to the FTC, both Google and YouTube told Mattel (Barbie and Monster High) and Hasbro (My Little Poney and Play-Doh) that this platform is a leader in terms of reaching children between 6 and 11 years compared to conventional TV channels.
 All the information collected by YouTube served to generate valuable income to the portal.

 In this regard, the COPPA Law for the protection of the privacy of the child has been in force since the year 1998; however, it wasn't until almost twenty (20) years after YouTube started applying it.
 This "error" earned the company nothing less than 170 millions of dollars.